EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

       Defaults to `{cwd}/{default_output_dir}/{Sector}/{Quantity}/{year}{suffix}`.

-   - overwrite: If `False`, then MUSE will issue an error and abort, rather than overwrite an existing file.
+   - overwrite: If `False` MUSE will issue an error and abort, instead of overwriting an existing file.
 Defaults to `False`.
-With MUSE, shooting oneself in the foot is an elective.
+This prevents important output files from being overwritten.

 technodata
    Path to a csv file containing the characterization of the technologies involved in